MQ-FOAR705/SophieWallace_POC_Contents/README.md

 The application Automator can be viewed in more detail in the [Automator User Guide](https://support.apple.com/en-au/guide/automator/welcome/mac)

-The application Tropy can be downloaded from [Tropy.org](https://tropy.org/)
+The application Tropy can be downloaded from [Tropy.org](https://tropy.org/download/mac)

 # Installation:

 Download Tropy application from link above.
-Download zip file and place into home directory.

 # Issues: